arangodb/arangodb/Documentation/Manual/NewFeatures14.md

     let certain types of requests pass.
 Enabling this option may impose a security risk, so it should only be used in very controlled environments.
     The default value for this option is `false` (no method overriding allowed).

+  - `--server.default-api-compatibility`: this option can be used to determine the compatibility of (some) server API return values.
+The value for this parameter is a server version number calculated as follows: `10000 * major + 100 * minor` (e.g. `10400` for ArangoDB 1.3).
+The default value is `10400` (1.4), the minimum allowed value is `10300` (1.3).

+    When setting this option to a value lower than the current server version, the server might respond with old-style results to "old" clients, increasing compatibility with "old" (non-up-to-date) clients.
+In ArangoDB 1.4.0, this option mainly affects the style of the returned `location` headers:

+    When set to `10300`, the returned `location` headers will not include the database name.
+When set to `10400` or higher, the `location` headers returned will also include the database name.

+    The default value for this option is `10400` (ArangoDB 1.4), so ArangoDB will return the new-style location headers (including database name) by default.
+    If you use a non-1.4 compatible ArangoDB client driver, you may set this option to make ArangoDB return the old-style headers.

   * `--scheduler.maximal-queue-size`: limits the size of the asynchronous request execution queue.
 Please have a look at @ref NewFeatures14Async for more details.